What Do Arm Sleeves Do?

 Arm sleeves are primarily worn for the benefits of the compression they provide.
 Reputable arm sleeve brands use advanced technical fabrics that provide ideal elasticity to compress (lightly squeeze) the arm muscles.
 Various sports medicine studies have shown that this compression helps to stabilize the arm muscles and increases blood flow, both of which help in recovery after rigorous activity or minor injuries.
 These same studies stress the importance of having the right fit and fabric to receive the benefits.
 This makes sense - if the sleeve is too tight, blood circulation becomes restricted which actually can be harmful to recovery, while loose sleeves slip down and provide no compression.

-Arm Sleeves Enhance Performance
+Arm Sleeves Enhance Performance & Reduces Chance of Injury

 The compression benefits that aid recovery for athletes also enhances game-time performance.
 From basketball players to major league pitchers and tennis pros, arm motions are critical to their playing careers.
 The muscle support and improved circulation from compression sleeves gives many athletes an edge over the competition.